-How can educators respond?
+How can educators respond to these challenges?

 From working with global educators and institutions to effectively deliver impactful online learning, Sanako suggests the following tips and best practice.

 - Use authentic stimulus material that students would see in their everyday lives.
-Videos, blogs and maybe even social media posts!
+Videos, podcasts, blogs and maybe even social media posts!

-- Encourage engagement and interaction by using games, interactive activities and role-plays
+- Encourage engagement and interaction by using games, interactive activities and role-plays.

 - Create specific opportunities for conversation in pairs and small groups, ensuring that they have a clear context, clear roles and an obvious communication objective.